-Other dataset comparability: how do the data stored compare to data stored in other data sources?
-The Agricultural survey only targets holdings of over 1000 birds and last ran a full census in 2010, though detailed work has not been done by the LDDG to compare the GBPR with this dataset.
+Other dataset comparability: How does the data stored compare to data stored in other data sources?
+The Agricultural survey only targets holdings of over 1000 birds and last ran a full census in 2010, though little work has been done by the LDDG to compare the GBPR with this dataset.